devCaiquedePaula/devCaiquedePaula/README.md

 ## About Me

-📊 As an experienced Fullstack Software Engineer, with over 3 years of experience, my expertise spans Java, React, TypeScript, and JavaScript.
+📊 As an experienced Fullstack Software Engineer, with over 3 years of experience, my expertise spans Java, Go, Spring Boot, Angular and more.
 I stand out for creating innovative solutions, such as a robust authentication microservice in Java using technologies like Spring Boot, Hibernate, PostgreSQL, and Redis, significantly improving operational efficiency.
 I reduced query response times by 40% and improved overall system efficiency by 25%.
 Additionally, I have developed scalable and high-performance systems in Java, applying object-oriented design principles and robust architecture patterns.

 🔎 My journey in software engineering is marked by an insatiable passion for creating exceptional digital experiences.
 With a background in Computer Science and specialization in Software Engineering and Object-Oriented Programming from prestigious universities like Harvard and Helsinki, I aim to apply my expertise to develop innovative and impactful solutions.